0

 Diet's Impact on Liver Health

-Studies show that combining alcohol with unhealthy eating habits is practically begging for trouble in liver paradise.
+Studies show that combining alcohol with unhealthy eating habits is very detrimental to the liver.

 Smoking and Liver Health